aleksandarMilev/softuni-courses/README.md

 Advanced concepts like Responsive Web Design and working with forms are also explored through practical exercises.
 The course culminates in a two-part workshop where students build a static website from scratch, applying the concepts learned throughout the course.

+## JS FrontEnd
+Covers a range of topics from fundamental to advanced **JavaScript** programming.
+It begins with the basics of **JavaScript** syntax and progresses through arrays, strings, functions, and statements.
+The course then explores objects and classes, followed by an in-depth look at the Document Object Model (DOM), including DOM manipulation, events, and asynchronous programming with HTTP and AJAX.
+Additionally, I have researched and learned about prototypes, inheritance, and class usage independently.

 ## MSSQL
 Focuses on the relational model, data modeling with ER diagrams (tables and relationships), and working with SQL (data retrieval, selection, projection, joins, aggregation, grouping, updating, deleting, and inserting).